-Proof: Consider an odd N. For $N \times N$ Torus, all connections between all the nodes are covered within $\lfloor N/2 \rfloor$ phases.
-It is the maximum distance across all dimensions between the sources and the destinations of all the packets.
+Proof: Consider an odd N. For $N \times N$ Torus, all connections between all the nodes are covered within |N/2| phases.
+It is the maximum distance across all

 The shortest epoch in the phase i is the one that transmits packets in one dimension, i.e., c = a or d = b.
 Its length is i time slots, because packets with latency of i hops are scheduled within it.
-The longest epoch in the phase i is the one that transmits packets between the corners of the $(i + 1) \times (i + 1)$ square (DIST(a,c) = DIST(b,d)).
+The longest epoch in the phase i is the one that transmits packets between the corners of the $(i + 1) \times (i + 1)$ square (DIST(a, c) = DIST(b, d)).
 Its length is 2i time slots.
 Other epochs are scheduled twice, one for each direction.
 Therefore, phase i consists of one epoch for one-dimensional packets, one epoch for corner packets and two epochs for other packets, one in each direction.
 Thus, the length of phase i is time slots, for every i < N/2.
 For even N, the last phase (phase N/2) has only N/2 + 1 epochs that takes $\sum{j=N/2}^{N} j$ time slots.
 It is simply counted differently whether or not there is overlap.